dijitaltrix/Scythe-View/README.md

 # Scythe View

-_pronounced [sahyth]_
+_pronounced [sahyth] - Olde English word for a curved blade for cutting by hand_

 A simple implementation of Laravel Blade for rendering blade syntax in views into a PSR-7 Response object.
 This has no dependencies and it works great with Slim Framework 3.

+If you're unfamiliar with Blade as a view renderer it's main advantage is it's *lightness*, it is essentially a simple wrapper around PHP.
+The syntax behaves as a PHP programmer would expect it to, so for those familar with PHP there is very little mental juggling required to understand Blade.

 This implementation does not aim for feature parity, that is beyond the scope of this project.
-It aims to be a lightweight, simple and fast wrapper around PHP.
 It does offer some useful methods and the ability to add custom directives through callbacks.
-If you need full compatibility you can use a package such as [philo/laravel-blade](https://packagist.org/packages/philo/laravel-blade).
+If you need full compatibility you can use the full Laravel Blade package via [philo/laravel-blade](https://packagist.org/packages/philo/laravel-blade).

-If you're unfamiliar with Blade as a view renderer it's main advantage is it's *lightness*, it is essentially a simple wrapper around PHP.
-The syntax behaves as a PHP programmer would expect it to, so for those familar with PHP there is very little mental juggling required to understand Blade.
+**Note:** Currently unsupported features `@verbatim` `@component` `@hasSection` `@auth`* `@guest`*

+*These could be added using a directive callback to suit your framework

 ### Table of Contents
 * [Installation](#installation)